dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/snowflake-privatelink.md

 ## Configuring Network Policies
 If your organization uses [Snowflake Network Policies](https://docs.snowflake.com/en/user-guide/network-policies) to restrict access to your Snowflake account, you will need to add a network rule for dbt Cloud.

-You may request the VPCE ID from dbt Cloud Support that you can use to create a network policy.
+You can request the VPCE ID from [dbt Cloud Support](mailto:support@getdbt.com), that you can use to create a network policy.

 ### Using the UI
 1. Navigate to the Snowflake UI.